This is a short note on an occasional failure that I recently encountered.

 changed but the pkg_* tools haven't

 get updated so the package signature verification fails.
-This is an
+This is a

-occasion thing to encounter, so you won't find much helpful
+rare occurrence, so you won't find much helpful information

 The solution is get to the pkgin